UniTime/unitime-doc/curricula.md

 * Current Enrollment
 	* Number of students of a curriculum's major(s) currently enrolled in the curriculum's courses
 	* The menu has only the option to Sort by Current Enrollment
 		* Sort the table by this column increasingly

+* Course Registrations
+	* Number of students that are currently requesting the course (using student course requests, e.g., via the [Student Course Requests](student-course-requests) page)
+	* The menu has only the option to Sort by Course Registrations
+		* Sort the table by this column increasingly

 When the mouse rolls over a line, the Curriculum Classification table from the [Curriculum Detail](curriculum-detail) screen is displayed in a text field for that curriculum.